grafana/Grafana-Alloy-for-Beginners/README.md

 curl -X POST http://localhost:12345/-/reload
 ```

-If the config is valid, you should see a response like the following:
+If the config is valid, we should see a response like the following:

 ```
 config reloaded